 Alexander R. Galloway is a writer and computer programer working on issues in philosophy, technology, and theories of mediation.
 Professor of Media, Culture, and Communication at New York University, he is author of several books on digital media and critical theory, including The Interface Effect (Polity, 2012).
 His collaboration with Eugene Thacker and McKenzie Wark, Excommunication: Three Inquiries in Media and Mediation, has recently been published by the University of Chicago Press.
 With Jason E. Smith, Galloway co-translated the Tiqqun book Introduction to Civil War (Semiotext[e], 2010).
 For ten years he worked with RSG on Carnivore, Kriegspiel and other software projects.
-Galloway's newest project is a monograph on the work of François Laruelle, published in October 2014.
+Galloway's most recent book is a monograph on the work of François Laruelle, published in 2014.

 Galloway has given over two hundred talks both across the U.S. and in ten countries around the world.
 His writings have been translated into eleven languages.
 He is recipient of a number of grants and awards including a Creative Capital grant (2006) and a Golden Nica in the 2002 Prix Ars Electronica (Linz, Austria).
 The New York Times has described his practice as "conceptually sharp, visually compelling and completely attuned to the political moment."